 If you’re starting with a blank page, the first question you need to address is the ‘why’.
 Why do your people come to work every day?
 Why do they enjoy being there?
 Look at your top performers and ask yourself, why are they so successful?

 Once you have your proposition, you need to think about where is the best place to connect with the people that you want to attract.
-This will help you determine what channels you should be using but also, what stories make sense for you to tell people.
+This will help you determine what channels you should be using but also, what stories make sense for you to tell people to develop your employer image.

 How Can You Improve Your Employer Brand?